 Starting a PhD at the Faculty of Humanities as a self-funded candidate is a two-step procedure, starting at the research school.
-Once candidates have found a supervisor, have been admitted to the research school and have sent all required documents, they are contacted by the Faculty in order to start the admission procedure to the UvA doctoral programme for which enrollment in a research school is a requirement set by the Faculty.
+First, candidates need to be admitted by a research school: see the application procedure below.
+Then, they are contacted by the Faculty in order to start the admission procedure to the UvA doctoral programme.
 All PhD candidates need to be admitted to the UvA doctoral programme by the Doctorate Board and need to meet the requirements set by the Doctorate Board in the Doctorate Regulations.
 One of these requirements is that the candidate should have obtained a Master’s degree.

 The Faculty of Humanities does not regard PhD candidates as students.
 Once accepted, self-funded candidates automatically receive a full tuition waiver.

 There are no set requirements at the Faculty of Humanities for the level of English a candidate has to have; therefore, we do not have any requirements to provide an IELTS, TOEFL etc. score.
 However, a very good command of English is highly recommended and a candidate’s level of English will be assessed by the supervisors and research school based on the submitted research proposal.

 In order to join the Faculty of Humanities as a self-funded PhD candidate you need to take the following steps:

 - Read the Research Programmes of the research schools on the website and decide which school you want to join, depending on how your project fits with or contributes to the programme of this school.